- Combined contraceptive pill

 What is Femodene ED?

-Femodene ED is a combine oral contraceptive pill, used to prevent women from getting pregnant.
+Femodene ED is a combined oral contraceptive pill, used to prevent women from getting pregnant.

 It contains two different types of female sex hormones, oestrogen and progestogen.